amitjimiwal/MERN-To-Do-List/README.md

-# Redux-To-Do-List
+# MERN-To-Do-List
-To list using Redux and redux toolkit.
+To list using MERN Stack and redux toolkit.

 ## Get Started
 Follow the steps below to get started with the repository: